exakat/exakat-docs/Reference/Rules/Php/ReservedKeywords7.rst

 Suggestions
 ___________

-* Avoid using PHP reserved keywords as names for structures such as class, functions, etc.
+* Avoid using PHP reserved keywords as names for structures such as class, trait, interface, enumeration, functions, and global constants.
+They are still valid for properties, method names and class constants.